Lingodeer

 This section really is great.

 A lot of language learning resources basically ignore grammar.
 The justification is often that children don’t learn grammar when they first start.
-However, you’re an adult and learning the grammar is probably going to make your life much easier.
+However, you’re an adult, and learning grammar is probably going to make your life much easier.

 Lingodeer has also clearly put quite a bit of thought and time into this.
-Each language requires different explanations here and it’s not something that can quickly be copied to other languages.
+Each language requires different explanations here and it’s not something that can quickly be copied from one language to another, because sentence structure varies so greatly between languages.

 Lessons

 Similar to Duolingo, the lessons are taught by completing lots of exercises.
 There does seem to be a bit more variety here though.
-The questions start out very simply before becoming more challenging.
+The questions start out very simple before becoming more challenging.

 lingodeer7